how to paint glass objects photorealistically

 What is this "glazing process" that I keep mentioning?
 And why is it so important in learning how to paint glass objects?

-Glazing with acrylics has to do with creating very thin layers of paint - either watered down or diluted with medium such as Acrylic Glazing Liquid.
+Glazing with acrylics has to do with creating very thin layers of paint - either watered down or diluted with medium such as Acrylic Glazing Liquid (this links to Blick Art Materials, and if you make a purchase I get a small commission that helps support this site).

 The glazing process is really important when painting photorealistic glass objects.
 This is what enables you to capture those subtle shades and hues that you see in the reflections.
 If you want to paint glass objects in a photorealist style, definitely check out my page about creating acrylic glazes!